vishalbelsare/vale-server/docs/content/index.md

 A *Vocabulary* consists of terms and phrases that belong to one of two groups:

-- **Preferred**: Entries marked as "Preferred" will be enforced on as-entered basis&mdash;for example, if the term "JavaScript" is marked as Preferred, any variation that doesn't exactly match (e.g., "Javascript", "javascript", etc.) will raise an error.
+- `Preferred`: Entries marked as `Preferred` will be enforced on as-entered basis&mdash;for example, if the term "JavaScript" is marked as Preferred, any variation that doesn't exactly match (e.g., `Javascript`, `javascript`, etc.) will raise an error.
 Additionally, any Preferred entries will automatically be added as exceptions to `spelling`, `capitalization`, and `conditional` rules.

-- **Do not use**: Any use of an entry marked as "Do not use" will raise an error.
+- `Do not use`: Any use of an entry marked as `Do not use` will raise an error.

 To manually edit a Vocabulary file, choose <img src="img/menu-icon.png" style="height: 18px; padding-left: 2px; padding-right: 2px">
 <i class="fas fa-long-arrow-alt-right"></i> **Browse Styles...** from the menu